 I will correct any errors when reliable information is found and / or reported to me.
 If you have information I don't have, have questions or comments on what you find here, need assistance on one of these families, or can help identify old photographs, please contact me through the link in my name found at the bottom of each page.

-I hope you enjoy visiting my site and find something of valuewhile here.
+I sincerely hope you enjoy my site and find something of value while visiting here.